Generic name: amoxapine [ a-MOX-a-peen ]

 Amoxapine is used to treat the symptoms of depression.
-It works on the central nervous system (CNS) to increase levels of certain chemicals in the brain. amoxapine is a tricyclic antidepressant (TCA).
+It works on the central nervous system (CNS) to increase levels of certain chemicals in the brain.
+This medicine is a tricyclic antidepressant (TCA).

 Appropriate studies have not been performed on the relationship of age to the effects of amoxapine in the pediatric population.
 Safety and efficacy have not been established.